 - Final examinations at a different institution or regular studies scheduled at the same time.

 Final examinations will not be re-scheduled for reasons other than those noted above.
 Requests for re-scheduling of examinations must be made to your instructor two weeks before the exam.
 Documentation for all requests will be required, including printed examination schedules.
 Extenuating circumstances will only be considered with verifiable professional documentation.
 These include exceptional circumstances beyond a student’s control that significantly affect the student’s ability to meet requirements of a course.

 Unofficial transcripts can be viewed online or downloaded by students through their account after grades are posted.
 Grades are posted roughly 2 to 3 weeks after the last class (or in some cases, after the last project/exam submission deadlines).
 Unofficial transcripts are used for students’ purposes to view grades.
 In some instances, students may use unofficial transcripts for employer reimbursement or sponsor reimbursement as successful proof of course completion.

-- Go to your account through the Langara login page
+- Log into the Student Information System through the Langara login page

 - Click on Student Main Menu